waqasdev54/DevOps/commands/php-upgrade.md

 find /path/to/your/code -name "*.php" -exec php -l {} \;
 ```

+### Repository Issues

+If you encounter errors accessing repositories:
+- Check your network connectivity
+- Verify that there are no firewall restrictions blocking repository access
+- Try using alternative repository URLs or mirrors
+- Make sure your system's time and date are correctly set

 ### Extension Compatibility

 Some extensions might not be available or work differently in PHP 8.
 Check each extension's documentation for PHP 8 compatibility.